ImperialCollegeLondon/virtual_ecosystem/docs/source/data_recipes/CDS_toolbox_template.md

-The atmospheric variables from regional climate models or observations are typically provided in spatial and temporal resolutions that are different from the requirements of the Virtual Rainforest.
+The atmospheric variables from regional climate models or observations are typically provided in spatial and temporal resolutions that are different from the requirements of the Virtual Ecosystem.
 This document describes how to download climate data from the Copernicus [Climate Data Store](https://cds.climate.copernicus.eu/) (CDS) and basic pre-processing options using the
 [CDS toolbox](https://cds.climate.copernicus.eu/cdsapp#!/toolbox).